Alain Delon recovers in Switzerland after stroke

 Anthony Delon told the AFP news agency that doctors had informed him that his father’s vital functions were "perfect” and his condition had stabilized.

-"He underwent surgery at the Pitié-Salpétriere [Parisian hospital], where he spent three weeks in intensive care.
+"He underwent surgery at the Pitié-Salpêtrière [Parisian hospital], where he spent three weeks in intensive care.
 The whole family took turns at his bedside, my brother, my sister and my mother Nathalie," he said.

 "His vital functions being perfect and his condition stabilized, according to doctors, he has gone back to Switzerland and is resting quietly in a clinic.
 My sister, who now resides in Switzerland is closely following his recovery and keeping us informed of his daily progress.”